justinTsugranes/template_next-tailwind/README.md

 - [ESLint](https://eslint.org/) - Find and fix problems in JavaScript
 - [classnames](https://github.com/JedWatson/classnames) - Simple library that lets you toggle class names easily
 - [MDX Ready](https://mdxjs.com/) - Write JSX directly in your markdown files.
 Use .mdx extension insead of .md
-- [gray-matter](https://github.com/jonschlinkert/gray-matter) - For adding frontmatter to MDX files
+- [gray-matter](https://github.com/jonschlinkert/gray-matter) - For adding Frontmatter to MDX files
+- [robots.txt](https://developers.google.com/search/docs/advanced/robots/intro) - Tells search engine crawlers which URLs the crawler can access on your site.

 ### To Use